 With increased wealth levels from steady economic growth, land conquests to the south and west, and increased trade with establishment of the silk road, the types of incense available in China increased dramatically, as did their use.
 Where incense tended to be mostly plant leaves or flowers in the Zhou, by the Han other forms such as resins had become staples because of their longer lasting fragrance.

-Incense continued to be used for worshipping and ceremonial purposes, but also became an indispensable part of upper-class life, and integrated into Traditional Chinese Medicine.
+Incense continued to be used for worshipping and ceremonial purposes, but also became an indispensable part of palace life, and integrated into Traditional Chinese Medicine.
 For example, in Ceremonies of Han Officials《汉官仪》, there are clear records that part of the duty of wait-ladies in the palace is to hold incense burners for scenting clothing（《汉官仪》：“女待史絜被服，执香炉烧熏，从入台中，给使护衣服也”).

 Archaeological digs of Han tombs have unearthed large quantities of incense and incense accessories, and these give us a hint of the multitude of ways that incense was used.
 Incense buried with the dead was not just a sign of status, but also of spiritual value, and their antiseptic properties slowed down corpse decay.